Klubbers0/MechaCar_Statistical_Analysis/README.md

 *What statistical test would you use to test the hypothesis?
 And why?*

-The statistical test to test our hypothesis would be the two-sample t-test method.
+The statistical test that will be used to test our hypothesis will be the two-sample t-test method.
 This t-test is widely used to test whether the unknown population means of two groups are equal or not.

 *What data is needed to run the statistical test?*